 Good music may be a small, but appropriate perk in a graphics arts studio or fabrication shop but problematic in a scientific lab where researchers may prefer a quieter environment.
 This isn't to say that graphic designers and machinists are party animals, or that lab workers never rock out.
-I'm sure they do.
+I'm sure the former aren't always and the latter sometimes do.

 The point is that it's all about your culture, and you want to provide perks that are aligned with it.
 If most of your team likes loud music, but a few don't (or have different musical tastes), you could provide a welcome physical boundary by offering some noise-canceling headphones as a perk.

 Yes, autonomy can be considered a perk.
 Letting your employees manage their work, how they perform that work, and their time, including time off from work, supports autonomy.
 Perks that enable employees to control their work and enjoy life say that you value your employees, families, time off, and the human spirit.
 Perks that support autonomy express that you trust your employees to make the right choices, both professionally and personally.